reflog/docs/pages/docs/examples/create-react-app.md

 <TerminalInput>npm run build && now</TerminalInput>

-Once the application is built and ${<Now color="#000" />} has finished uploading the files, you'll see a URL that points to your freshly created Single Page Application.
+Once the application is built and <Now color="#000" /> has finished uploading the files, you'll see a URL that points to your freshly created Single Page Application.

 But in the case of a real application (not used for testing purposes), you would now have to [assign an alias](/docs/features/aliases) to it.